 Unfortunately, there’s no exact science when figuring out how to stop menopausal night sweats.
 In fact, you may not be able to stop them altogether.
 But you can certainly improve your sleep environment to keep you as cool as possible.

-Ready to get a better night’s sleep?
-Discover our range of British wool bedding and build your perfect sleep system today.
+Ready to tackle menopausal night sweats and get a better night’s sleep?
+Get help with sleep during menopause with our range of British wool bedding and build your perfect sleep system today.